scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 - intercalation descriptors such as cation and anion counts, crystal packing fraction, average neighbor ionicity [Sendek]_ implemented in the Schrödinger suite
 - three-dimensional smooth overlap of atomic positions (SOAP) descriptors implemented in the open source DScribe package [DScribe]_.

-Using these descriptors and kernel regression methods to train the model, as implemented in the open source scikit-learn code [SkLearn]_, we were able to train a model that successfully predicted bulk modulus of a set of Li-containing battery related compounds [Chandrasekaran]_.
+We are currently training models that use these descriptors to predict properties, such as bulk modulus, of a set of Li-containing battery related compounds [Chandrasekaran]_.
+Several methods to generate model will be compared, such as kernel regression methods (as implemented in the open source scikit-learn code [SkLearn]_) and AutoQSAR.

 For isolated small molecules and extended non-periodic systems, RDKit can be used to generate a large number of atomic and molecular descriptors.
 A lot of effort has been devoted to ensure that RDKit can be used on a wide variety of materials that are supported by the Schrödinger suite.